 Monthly Progress Reports should encapsulate a project's progress in alignment with the funds expended.
+Reports must be submitted on time.

 Rent Roll Submissions

 Sub-Recipients using City funds for the creation or rehabilitation of affordable housing must submit tenant rent rolls within thirty (30) days of meeting the National Objective and every year thereafter for a minimum of fifteen (15) years in adherence with the affordability period required with use of these funds.
 For completed projects, certified tenant rolls must be submitted annually by November 1st.
 Tenant rolls must be certified by the Sub-Recipient Agency's authorized signatory.